sympy/sympy/doc/src/modules/physics/mechanics/examples/four_bar_linkage_example.rst

 Revealing noncontributing forces
 --------------------------------

-To reveal the noncontributing forces at the closing joint, we require to introduce auxiliary speeds in the x and y-direction at the endpoint.
+To reveal the noncontributing forces at the closing joint, we must introduce auxiliary speeds in the x and y-direction at the endpoint.

    >>> uaux1, uaux2 = dynamicsymbols('uaux1:3')
    >>> end_point_aux = end_point.locatenew('end_point_aux', 0)